What is Colour?

 Synopsis

-Beyond the Last Mountains, In the stark, colour-drained valley of Wetledale, the dominance of the monochrome cabinet-making industry has stifled all other trades.
-A Transporter, his livelihood ruined by the new order, is drawn into a conspiracy by the pragmatic Warehouse Manager to reintroduce colour and restore the old trade routes.
-They arrange for a disgraced but brilliant Examiner, Jim Kirwin, to be secretly transported into Wetledale during the harsh winter, catching the powerful Cabinet Makers' Fraternity off-guard.
+Beyond the Last Mountains, in the stark, colour-drained valley of Wetledale, the dominance of the monochrome cabinet-making industry has stifled all other trades.
+A Transporter, his livelihood ruined by this new order, enters a conspiracy to restore the old trade routes.
+He smuggles a disgraced but brilliant Examiner, Jim Kirwin, into Wetledale during the harsh winter, catching the powerful Cabinet Makers' Fraternity off-guard.

-Aided by her pragmatic cousin Angela and the enigmatic forager Michael Fishwick, Helen obtains the secret records detailing the widespread illegal use of colour by the very leaders who enforce the rules.
-This act triggers a chaotic series of events, including a tense escape from Conformance Hall, a violent siege at Fishwick's cottage, and a desperate flight across a treacherous marsh.
-Rescued by the Transporter, who is acting on new orders from the Peacekeeper, the Examiner is brought to the Armdale warehouse.
-There, the Peacekeeper quashes his revolutionary findings, politically forcing him to file a tame report that preserves the status quo.
+Helen, aided by her pragmatic cousin Angela and the enigmatic forager Michael Fishwick, secures secret records detailing the illegal use of colour by the very leaders who forbid it.
+This discovery triggers a violent siege at Fishwick's cottage and a desperate flight across the treacherous marshes.

-Facing defeat, Helen makes a final plea to the Transporter.
-Moved by her conviction and his own belief in the transformative power of colour, he agrees to help her smuggle a cloth of a powerful, shimmering Fishwick colour across the border to the Flatlands, embracing change rather than control.
+Facing total defeat, Helen makes a final plea to the Transporter.
+She refuses to let the truth fade back into grey.
+Moved by her conviction and his own rediscovered belief in the necessity of risk, the Transporter makes a fateful choice.
+He agrees to help Helen smuggle a cloth of the shimmering Fishwick colour across the border to the Flatlands, choosing to ignite a revolution abroad rather than submit to control at home.

 Portrait of Colour